-Bring Edamame to room temperature (assuming you are using the frozen pre-cooked variety like I do!).
-You can do this either by placing the bag in hot water for a few minutes, or by microwaving it for about a minute.
+- Bring Edamame to room temperature (assuming you are using the frozen pre-cooked variety like I do!).
+You can do this either by placing the bag in hot water for a few minutes, or by microwaving it for about 30 seconds.

 - Chop all your fresh ingredients and add to med sized bowl with Edamame.
 Add Minced Garlic